Gusty winds, wintry mix, and widespread rainfall move in with low pressure today

 TONIGHT:

-Warm air advecting into the region transitions showers this afternoon into full rain showers, and those are widespread into the later parts of the evening.
-Temperatures will still be around the upper 30s near 40, with gusty winds keeping us feeling cooler.
+Warm air flows into the region which transitions mixed showers this afternoon into plain, widespread rain showers by the later parts of the evening.
+Temperatures will still be around the upper 30s near 40, with gusty winds keeping things feeling even cooler.

 REST OF THE WEEK: